The Best Southern Cakes, From Lane Cake To Coca-Cola Cake

 Little Layer Cake

-According to Southern bloggers and cookbooks consisting of “American Cake” and Kim Severson, a Southern-primarily based journalist, little layer cake debuted in Alabama.
-However, it’s also made on Smith Island, Maryland, referred to as Smith Island Cake.
-This gem echoes a Dobos torte lineage because it’s composed of 12 to 18 thin, golden cake layers that sandwich a rich chocolate filling.
+According to Southern bloggers and cookbooks, including “American Cake” and Kim Severson, a Southern-primarily based journalist, Little Layer Cake debuted in Alabama.
+However, it’s also made on Smith Island, Maryland, and is called Smith Island Cake.
+This gem echoes a Dobos torte lineage because it comprises 12 to 18 thin, golden cake layers that sandwich a rich chocolate filling.

 Get the Little Layer Cake recipe from Divas Can Cook.